 Table E16 reports the treatment price per unit and per year for each of the modeled interventions and comparator.
-At this time, a price has not been set for ublituximab and thus we assumed a placeholder price for ublituximab equivalent to the net price of ocrelizumab.
-For IV-administered treatments with a price available (i.e., natalizumab and ocrelizumab), we identified the WAC from REDBOOK and net price data from SSR Health, LLC, or based on net price data submitted directly from the manufacturer.
+For IV-administered treatments that had been approved for more than four quarters (i.e., natalizumab and ocrelizumab), we identified the WAC from REDBOOK and net price data from SSR Health, LLC, or based on net price data submitted directly from the manufacturer.
 In the case of ocrelizumab, the manufacturer provided us the average net price (net of all discounts, rebates, patient assistance programs, and concessions to wholesalers and distributors, both statutory [i.e., 340B statutory discount] and voluntary) and thus this net price was used in our analyses.
 A discount from SSR Health was assumed for natalizumab.
 We estimated net prices by comparing the four-quarter averages of both net prices and WAC per unit to arrive at a mean discount from WAC for the drug.
 Finally, we applied this average discount to the most recent available WAC to arrive at an estimated net price per unit.
 The net price was used in the modeling efforts.
-The IV-administered treatments included an additional 6% mark-up to reflect the provideradministered nature of these treatments.
+For ublituximab, we identified the WAC from REDBOOK but were unable to identify a good source to estimate its net price due to its recent approval.
+Therefore, we assumed the same WAC to net discount observed for ocrelizumab and applied that to the WAC for ublituximab.
+The IVadministered treatments included an additional 6% mark-up to reflect the provider-administered nature of these treatments.

-For subcutaneously-administered treatments (i.e., ofatumumab), we identified the WAC from REDBOOK and we obtained net pricing estimates from either SSR Health or directly from the manufacturer.
+For subcutaneously administered treatments (i.e., ofatumumab), we identified the WAC from REDBOOK and we obtained net pricing estimates from either SSR Health or directly from the manufacturer.
 A discount from SSR Health was assumed for ofatumumab.
 We estimated net prices by comparing the four-quarter averages of both net prices and WAC per unit to arrive at a mean discount from WAC for the drug.
 Finally, we applied this average discount to the most recent available WAC to arrive at an estimated net price per unit.
 The net price was used in the modeling efforts.